idfy-io/docs/signature/get-started.md

                     console.log("You can now use the following test user credentials:");
                     console.log("Social security number/national ID: 05128938534");
                     console.log("One time code: otp, personal password: qwer1234");
-                    console.log("Go to this link to start the signing process: "+body.ShortUrl); }else{
+                    console.log("Go to this link to start the signing: "+body.ShortUrl); }else{
                     console.log(error);
                 }